 FAQs and Expert Tips

 Yes!
 I highly suggest peas or small bits of chopped broccoli if you'd like to use a different veggie.
+Sun dried tomatoes are also very good in this.

 Yes, any milk of choice will do great.
 Make sure you use unflavored nut milk if you should go that route.
 I would avoid coconut milk however, it has a little sweetness to it that might not go well with this recipe.